gustavo-m-freitas/gustavo-m-freitas/README.md

 I am an economist with a master's degree in Finance from the University of Minho and solid experience in the financial market.
 I also started a PhD in Economics, which is currently on hold.
 In recent years, I have shifted my career towards **Data Science and Machine Learning**, applying statistical techniques and programming to generate strategic insights.

 I have experience with **Python and R**, predictive modeling, and time series analysis, focusing on financial market volatility forecasting.
 I have developed solutions for quantitative analysis, financial consulting, and process optimization.
 Additionally, I created **Provento Gestor**, a web application built with **Python and Django** for managing startup acceleration programs.
-I have also developed **Machine Learning and Data Science** projects, including volatility analysis and financial fraud detection.

-📍 I am currently seeking new opportunities to apply my expertise in **Data Science and Artificial Intelligence** to real-world challenges.

 ---